jarviscanada/jarvis_data_eng_ZiyangLin/README.md

 **Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_ZiyangLin/tree/master/core_java)]:

-  - Twitter App: Developed an 3-tier architecture application that interacts with the Twitter API to allow users to post, show, and delete tweets with a command line interface.
+  - Twitter App: Developed a client-server architecture application that interacts with the Twitter API to allow users to post, show, and delete tweets with a command-line interface.
-  - JDBC App: Implemented a DAO pattern with JDBC to model objects in a retailer database and perform CRUD operations with them.
+  - JDBC App: Implemented an application with DAO pattern with JDBC to model objects in a retailer database and perform CRUD operations with them.
-  - Grep App: Implemented a Java application that reproduce the functionalities of grep command in linux, which can search for all occurrences of a regular expression in a root directory and write them to an output file.
+  - Grep App: Implemented a Java application that reproduces the functionalities of grep command in Linux, which can search for all occurrences of a regular expression in a root directory and write them to an output file.

 **Springboot App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_ZiyangLin/tree/master/springboot)]: In progress